+CRWG 3085 Mobile Communication (3,3,0) (C)

-Mobile Communication CRWG 3085 (3.3.0)(C)This course will train students to have a better understanding of Mobile Communication in contemporary information society.
+This course will train students to have a better understanding of Mobile Communication in contemporary information society.
 Students will have the opportunities to gain knowledge on mobile communication history, the relation between mobile communication and youth culture as well as mobile communication and its transformation of the democratic process.
 By the end of the course, students will be able to understand how the rapid emergence of online interactions with mobile communication technology has reshaped their lifestyle.

-CRWG 3095 The Languages of New Media (3,3,0) (E) The course will start creative and critical uses of media, and students will discover new tools and new forms of communication useful throughout their studies.
+CRWG 3095 The Languages of New Media (3,3,0)

+The course will start creative and critical uses of media, and students will discover new tools and new forms of communication useful throughout their studies.
 Students will have the opportunity to begin working with still images, video, and interactive media like Facebook, You tube, Blogs, Web2.0, Interactive Television, Games and mobile phone film/video to create a range of creative and interactive projects.
 The expressive range of screen languages in cultural, historical, and technological contexts will also be introduced.
 Discussions will focus on specific topics in digital culture with attention to visual communication, hyper-textuality, interactivity and visual identity.

-CRWG 3006 Introduction to Film and New (3,3,0) (E) Media
+CRWG 4005 Creative Writing for New Media II (3,3,0) (C)